navegotel/openratecache/SETUP.md

 is still valid json.
 You might use an online json validator for this purpose.

+- Port for the writer is 2507, but can be set to any other unused port.
 - cacheDir: points to the directory where the cache file lives.
   Set this to `/var/local/ratecache`
 - indexDir: points to the directory for the index file.